fadden/nulib2/nulib2/README.txt

 If you're using an environment that supports "configure" scripts, such as DJGPP, follow the UNIX instructions.

-NuLib2 has been tested with Microsoft Visual C++ 6.0.
-To build NuLib2, start up a DOS shell and run vcvars32.bat to set your environment.
-Run:
+NuLib2 has been tested with Microsoft Visual C++ 12 (Visual Studio 2013).
+To build NuLib2, run the "Visual Studio 2013 x86 Native Tools Command Prompt" shortcut to get a shell.
+Change to the nulib2 directory, then:

     nmake -f makefile.msc
-to build with debugging info, or
-    nmake -f makefile.msc nodebug=1
-to build optimized.

-See the notes in Makefile.msc for building with zlib, libbz2, and when NufxLib is in a DLL.
+If you want to have zlib support enabled, you will need to have zlib.lib copied into the directory.
+See "makefile.msc" for more details.

 Other Notes
 ===========

-All of the source code is now formatted with spaces instead of tabs.

 Fun benchmark of the day: